The Gits: Local following

-After relocating to Seattle, Washington in 1989, the band set up shop at "the Rathouse", an abandoned house in the Capitol Hill district where they rehearsed and lived.
+After relocating to Seattle, Washington, in 1989, the band set up shop at "the Rathouse", an abandoned house in the Capitol Hill district where they rehearsed and lived.
+One of their first live shows in Seattle was at the University of Washington on January 6, 1990, in which they played on the same bill with Nirvana and Tad.
 They quickly earned a following in the local scene and gained many friends, particularly in the city's punk rock community.
-During the early 1990s, buzz began surrounding the band, which caused some media outlets to erroneously lump them in with the then-burgeoning Seattle grunge music scene, and Zapata's persona led many to incorrectly associate The Gits with the Olympia, Washington riot grrrl movement.
+During the early 1990s, buzz began surrounding the band, which caused some media outlets to erroneously lump them in with the then-burgeoning Seattle grunge music scene, and Zapata's persona led many to incorrectly associate the Gits with the Olympia, Washington, riot grrrl movement.

-The band's first official release was "Precious Blood", released by the local Big Flaming Ego Records.
-This single was quickly followed up by two more releases ("Second Skin" on Broken Rekids (1991), "Spear & Magic Helmet" on Empty Records (1991), as well as the Bobbing For Pavement compilation (Rathouse/Broken Rekids, 1991).
+The band's first official release was the single "Precious Blood", released in 1990 by the local Big Flaming Ego Records.
+This was quickly followed up by two more releases, "Second Skin" on Broken Rekids (1991) and "Spear & Magic Helmet" on Empty Records (1991), as well as the Bobbing For Pavement compilation (Rathouse/Broken Rekids, 1991).

 In 1992 the band recorded and released their debut album, Frenching the Bully.

-In the spring of 1993, former music journalist and musician Tim Sommer had planned to sign The Gits to Atlantic Records, where he was working in the A&R department.
+In the spring of 1993, former music journalist and musician Tim Sommer had planned to sign the Gits to Atlantic Records, where he was working in the A&R department.
 Sommer said he had made a deal to sign the Gits to Atlantic four days before Zapata's death.